Try the Web CLI demo right here in your browser!

 Examples use an implied bw alias for brevity instead of bunx bun-workspaces.

-Note that you need to run bun install in your project forbun-workspaces to find your project's workspaces, and you likely must run this again after you've updated your workspaces.
+Note that you need to run bun install in your project forbun-workspaces to find your project's workspaces, and you likely must run this again after you've updated your workspaces, such as changing a name or adding/removing one.
+This is because bun.lock lists workspaces and is used as the source of truth.

 Required Bun version: ^1.2.0